-I will eat a Scotcheroo any time of year, but for some reason I associate these addictive treats with Easter.
-A pan full of Scotcheroos regularly graced our family Easter dinner celebration along with the traditional baked hams, potatoes, etc.
+I will eat a Scotcheroos any time of year, but for some reason I associate these addictive treats with Easter.
+A pan of Scotcheroos regularly graced our family Easter dinner celebration along with the traditional baked hams, potatoes, etc.

 They are an absolute favorite of mine and I’ve been known to eat them for breakfast, if left to my own devices.
 After all, they do have cereal and peanut butter in them!
 I find them so addictive, that I cannot make them often.